Everything I enjoy about Streamlit. With AI as RE Agent.

 Streamlit Calculator and GenAI RE Agent

-I was building a simple web app RE calculator with Streamlit here:
+I was building a simple web app RE calculator with Streamlit to explore:

-Its time to put few pieces together, and add Generative ai capabilities:
+Its was time to put few pieces together, and add Generative AI capabilities:

 The AI Tech Stack